 Students can pay online or in-person at any UH Cashier's Office by the deadline.
 Students can also sign up for the UH Payment Plan.

-Contact the Business Office Hale Alaka'i Lobby 808-235-7411 windward.hawaii.edu/tuition
+Contact the Business Office Hale Alaka'i Lobby 808-235-7411 windward.hawaii.edu/tuition campus resources, increased awareness of college expectations and improved transitioning to college.

 Frosh Camp